Altinn/altinn-studio-docs/content/notifications/reference/architecture/sms/_index.nb.md

 The microservice runs in a Docker container hosted in AKS, and it is deployed as a Kubernetes deployment with autoscaling capabilities.

-The notifications sms application runs on port 5092.
+The notifications SMS application runs on port 5092.

 See [DockerFile](https://github.com/Altinn/altinn-notifications-sms/blob/main/Dockerfile) for details.